andrevidela/dev-notes/docs/TASKS.md

       - NOTE: this was already done but I just noticed today (14.12.2021)
   - [ ] 3.6 compile surface syntax into AST
   - [ ] 3.7 Experiment with compiler passes
+      - NOTE: Attempt to run linearity checking twice in a row to simulate a biaised semiring by partially evaluating things that are True and then typechecking again to see that none of the erased quantities remain.
   - [ ] 3.8 Add the funky semiring for both uses and stages
     - [x] 3.8.1 write definition (07.12.2021)
     - [ ] 3.8.3 prove that it's actually a semiring
+  - [ ] 3.9 Add a Scheme codegen

 ## 5 OpenGames things
   - [x] 5.1 use mwc-prob to port to singletons